 - 1/3 cup (75ml) sour cream

-- 1 teaspoon arrowroot, corn or tapioca starch for thickening
+- 1 teaspoon arrowroot, corn starch or tapioca flour for thickening

 - To finish: 2-3 tablespoons chopped parsley